Opencontour/Opencontour_mousum/docs/Project Window.md

 **Copy a Selected Feature in the Drawing Window**

 Use the **Select Feature** button to select a single feature in the active layer.
 Right-click in the **Drawing Window** to copy.
-You can also copy an entire layer by selecting the **Design > Copy All To** Dropdown Menu, Refer to section XXXX for more details.
+You can also copy an entire layer by selecting the **Design > Copy All To** Dropdown Menu,

 Features may be copied from an active layer to inactive layer.
 To copy from an active layer to an inactive layer, follow the steps mentioned below.

 1. Activate the layer you wish to copy a feature from.

 2. Use the **Select Feature** button, to select the item.
-The selected item will change to a light green colour.
+The selected item will change to a light green color.

 3. Right-click the mouse and select a layer from the dropdown.
 The layers listed will contain all available layers in the current project.
 The selected item will be copied to the selected layer, at the same elevation as in the originating layer.